rhois/Gallery/README.md

-# Gallery mocule for Magento v.1.9.0
+# Gallery module for Magento v.1.9.0